QuantEcon/lecture-python-advanced.myst/lectures/calvo.md

 x' = Ax + B\mu
 $$

-As in {doc}`Stackelberg problems <dyn_stack>`, we map this problem into a linear-quadratic control problem and then carefully use the optimal value function associated with it.
+As in {doc}`Ramsey Plans, Time Inconsistency, Sustainable Plans <dyn_stack>`, we map this problem into a linear-quadratic control problem and then carefully use the optimal value function associated with it.

 Guessing that $J(x) = - x'Px$ and substituting into the Bellman